 The need for transformation goes beyond digital technology.
 The challenge is to evolve in line with the world around us, adapting not only to technological changes but also to the new expectations of our clients, current and future members of staff and society as a whole.

 Societe Generale ranked No.1 for digital maturity

-After ranking fourth in 2014 and 2015, then third in 2016 and second last year, Societe Generale Group has been recognised most advanced company in terms of digital transformation, across all evaluation criteria: digital culture, technological expertise, relationships with the innovative ecosystem, security, external communication.
+After ranking fourth in 2014 and 2015, then third in 2016 and second in 2017, Societe Generale Group has been recognised most advanced company in terms of digital transformation in 2018, across all evaluation criteria: digital culture, technological expertise, relationships with the innovative ecosystem, security, external communication.

 The 5th annual eCAC40 Awards, organised by the editorial team of Les Echos Executives and Gilles Babinet, France’s Digital Champion at the European Commission, rewards French top 40 companies for their digital maturity.
 This first place did not happen by chance but owes everything to the extraordinary engagement of all our teams.
 Find out why in the dossier on the innovations serving our clients, the relations we build with the technology ecosystem and the benefits new technology is bringing.

 Determined to confirm its position as a resolutely hi-tech bank and boost its strategic foresight, Societe Generale is reinforcing its state-of-the-art expertise in the field of data science and data management.
 To achieve this, the bank is capitalising on open source solutions, with special emphasis on the Cloud, and enriching its model based on the benefits of artificial intelligence, machine learning, robotics and the IoT.